 Working of Entry Processor in Cache

-In case of partitioned topologies, entries are processed on the same node where they reside.
-It is recommended to use ‘Object’ data format to avoid deserialization cost every time an entry is processed.
+In the case of partitioned topologies, entries are processed on the same node where they reside.
+It is recommended to use the ‘Object’ data format to avoid deserialization costs every time an entry is processed.

-Once you invoke your Entry Processor to be executed on the server side, the data is processed according to user specified logic on server side.
-Using Entry Processor, you do not have to worry about concurrency as it allows user to apply a low-level lock on the cache entries it is processing.
-In case the required entry is locked by the client before executing entry processor, EntryProcessor provides an option to ignore the lock and access it.
+Once you invoke your Entry Processor to be executed on the server side, the data is processed according to user-specified logic on the server side.
+Using Entry Processor, you do not have to worry about concurrency as it allows the user to apply a low-level lock on the cache entries it is processing.
+In case the required entry is locked by the client before executing the entry processor, EntryProcessor provides an option to ignore the lock and access it.